mukisoomar/cdf-workshop/README.md

      - *HiveQL Select Query* : select * from users_orc where users_orc.swid = '${user_session_id}'
      - On the SETTINGS tab, check the box for terminating the failure relationship.
      - Apply changes.
-     - Connect the **EvaluateJsonPath** processor configured earlier to the SelectHive3QL procssor for the success relationship.
+     - Connect the **EvaluateJsonPath** processor configured earlier to the **SelectHive3QL** procssor for the *matched* and *unmatched* relationships.
      ![Hive3QL-1-config](images/Hive3QL-1-config.png.png)

+- **Step 2: Configure a ConvertAvroToJSON processor**
+   The output from the query executed by the **SelectHive3QL** is in avro format.
+We will convert that into json, so we can extract the user data from the results of the query and assign them to the flowfile attributes.

+   Drag a ConvertAvroToJSON processor on the canvas.
+Double click on the processor.
+On the SETTINGS tab, check the failure check box to terminate that relationship.
+Leave the default property values as they are.
+Click APPLY and exit the processor.

+   Connect the **SelectHive3QL** processor to the **ConvertAvroToJSON** processor using the success relationship.

 **TODO**
 - Step 8: Add a PutFile processor to the canvas and link from AttributesToCSV on **success** relationship